Isac-AS/Isac-AS/README.md

-Hi, I’m @Isac-AS which stands for Isac Añor Santana I’m currently enrolled in a degree in computer engineering.
+Hi, I’m @Isac-AS which stands for Isac Añor Santana.
+I’m currently enrolled in a degree in computer engineering.